 (___) plume affects or may potentially affect only a marine surface water body.

 _____(d) Does the Property currently include stormwater swales, stormwater detention or retention facilities or ditches?
 If so, the PRSR should include an exhibit to the RC (usually Exhibit B) that is a survey map identifying the size and location of the existing stormwater features.
 The RC should include language stating that these existing stormwater features should not be altered, modified or expanded without prior FDEP Division of Waste Management approval in writing, followed by a recorded amendment to the RC.

+_______(e) If the PRSR proposes reliance on an alternative form of IC (such as local ordinance or MOA), has the PRSR provided documentation demonstrating reliance on the proposed IC is adequately protective of human health and the environment based upon site conditions.

 If soil is contaminated: